uviclibraries/nvivo/activities-windows.md

     <img src="images\windows instructions\windows-undo-hierarchy.gif" alt="undo code hierarchies" style="width:720px;">

-    - **Viewing node references:** To view all the pieces of text coded at a given node, from the **Nodes** list double click the desired node.
+    - **Viewing node references:** To view all the pieces of text coded at a given node, from the **Codes** list double click the desired node.
 This will open up a window in the detail pane with all the references.
     - Time permitting, repeat the above exercise for the "WashingtonPost_2020-02-03.pdf" file, continuing to use and build upon your themes hierarchy

 4. ***Word frequency queries***
     - Running a word frequency query can help you establish nodes prior to coding and give you a sense of the content of your file.
 Click the **Explore** tab in the Top Ribbon, and then click the **Word Frequency** icon
     - The **Word Frequency Criteria** menu opens in a new window.
-Click the **Selected Items** button to choose which file(s) to search.
+Click the **Selected Items...** button to choose which file(s) to search.
 In the dialogue box that appears, select the "WashingtonPost_2020-02-03.pdf" file, then click **OK**
     - In the **Word Frequency Criteria** menu, you can adjust the parameters of your search, including the number of results to display, the minimum word character length for inclusion in the search, and how to group similar words together in the search.
 Click **Run Query** to execute the word frequency calculation.
 How do the results compare with your nodes?

     <img src="images\windows instructions\win-wrd-freq-menu.png" alt="word frequency query menu" style="width:720px;">